capillariesio/capillaries/test/deploy/README.md

 ## Starting cassandra cluster

 This is probably the most fragile part of the provisioning process, as Cassandra nodes, if started simultaneously, may get into token collision situation.
-To avoid it, consider two approaches.

-### Add nodes to Cassandra cluster one by one
+To avoid it, you can either pre-configure nodes to avoid/reduce bootstrapping (this is beyond the scope of this README), or add nodes to Cassandra cluster one by one as described below.

 The script below calls `config_service` deploy command for each Cassandra node and waits until `nodetool status` confirms that the node joined the cluster.
 It's worth running this script in a separate shell session right after `install_services` command is complete.